-Most countries have well-established Know Your Customer (KYC) rules that specify identification, due diligence and risk assessment procedures for analyzing clients.
-However, many of these regulations are more appropriate for yesterday’s consumer.
+Most countries have well-established Know Your Customer (KYC) rules that specify identification, due diligence and risk assessment procedures for verifying identities.
+But many KYC guidelines and regulations don’t reflect the reality of digital transactions.

-Besides consumer use, eID also offers a huge advantage for Estonian businesses; there are over 2,400 government e-Services available.
-What previously took days or weeks to do is now possible in minutes.
+The ID system also offers an advantage for Estonian businesses.
+More than 2,400 government e-services are available.
+What previously took days or weeks is now possible in minutes.
 For example, opening a business in Estonia takes approximately 18 minutes.

 Global eID systems

 While Estonia joined the game early, there are now more than 60 countries with eID systems.
 Others are creating digital identity frameworks and gathering feedback for eventual implementation: